TomasHubelbauer/git-submodule-track-branch-sub/README.md

 - The submodule repository was created
 - A change was added in the submodule repository to test pulling changes from the submodule directory
+- Another change was made to test if pulling twice in a row breaks (submodule is no longer tracking?)